lpeabody/Metis/README.md

 1. Clone the project.
 2. Run `fin init`.
-3. Run `fin uli` to generate a login link and automatically open it.
+3. Run `fin uli` to generate a login link and automatically open it in your default browser.

 ---